 Qualifications

-Qualified candidates are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting no later than 4:00pm Friday January 23, 2026.
-You must apply under the actual job posting number: 4002675 (under ECE, EA, and Support Staff).
-In support of the Board’s Indigenous Protocol, applicants of First Nations, Métis and Inuit descent may apply to [email protected].
+Qualified persons are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting no later than 4:00pm Thursday June 25, 2026.
+You must apply under the actual job posting number: 4044622 (under Management/Professionals) In support of the Board’s Indigenous Protocol, applicants of First Nations, Métis and Inuit descent may apply to [email protected].
 In support of the Board's Dismantling Anti-Black Racism Strategy, applicants who identify as Black may apply to [email protected].
-No other form of submission will be accepted from external candidates.
-Dr. Clara Howitt, Superintendent of Education The º£½ÇÉçÇø actively encourage applications from members of groups with historical and/or current barriers to equity, including, but not limited to:
+No other form of submission will be accepted from external candidates..
+Kari Bryant, Superintendent of Human Resources º£½ÇÉçÇø 451 Park Street West, Box 210 Windsor, ON N9A 6K1 Posting Number: 2026-107 The º£½ÇÉçÇø actively encourage applications from members of groups with historical and/or current barriers to equity, including, but not limited to:

 We recognize that many of these identities intersect and therefore, equity, diversity and inclusion can be complex.
 We value and respect the contributions that each person brings to enriching the Board and are committed to ensuring full and equal participation for all in communities that we serve.
 The º£½ÇÉçÇø has an accommodation process in place that provides accommodations for employees and applicants.
 In accordance with the Accessibility for Ontarians with Disabilities Act (AODA), the º£½ÇÉçÇø strives to ensure that all recruiting processes are non-discriminatory and barrier-free.
 If you require an accommodation based on any Code-protected ground under the Ontario Human Rights Code for your interview, testing, and/or practicum, please advise the Recruitment Team member when contacted for an interview, testing and/or practicum.
 This will ensure that the appropriate accommodation(s) are in place prior to you attending. |